menchelab/CartoGRAPHs/README.md

 # CartoGRAPHs
 ### A Framework for Interpretable Network Visualization
+# -----

 ### **How to use**

-The Code can be run using Jupyter Notebook/Lab.
+The Code can be run using Jupyter Notebook/Lab and will soon be available as a python package.
 The main script for producing Layouts for the Protein-Protein Interaction Network (homo sapiens or saccharomyces cerevisiae) is entitled "cartographs_main.ipynb" with the python functions included in "cartographs_main.py".

 ### **Benchmarks**